Iuri-Almeida/currency-converter/README.md

 ## Description

 Console application to manage currency conversion.
 Please see the project [statement][statement] (pt-BR) for details.
+You can access our board on [Miro][miro] to see the Product and Spring Backlog.

 <div align="center">